snu-csl/kvvirt/README.md

 # A Hash-Based Key-Value SSD FTL With Efficient Small-Value Support

 Welcome to the repository for the work described in the above paper.
-This work is not a part of the official NVMeVirt repository (https://github.com/snu-csl/NVMeVirt), but with some extra time and effort the KVSSD FTLs might added once the code is neat enough.
-The original NVMeVirt README with installation instructions is located at the bottom.
+This work is not a part of the official NVMeVirt repository, located here: https://github.com/snu-csl/NVMeVirt.

 Included in this repository is the following: